isomerpages/moe-zhenghuasec/pages/Frequently Asked Questions (FAQ).md

 <p>(12) My child is taking Tamil language.
 When and where are the classes
 held?</p>
 <p>Students who are offered Tamil will study at the Tamil Language Centre,
-Teck Whye Secondary School outside curriculum time.
-For 2024, depending on the level and stream, Tamil classes will commence at 3pm on the following days:</p>
+Choa Chu Kang&nbsp; Secondary School outside curriculum time.
+For 2026, depending on the level and stream, Tamil classes will commence at 3pm on the following days:</p>
 <table style="minWidth: 100px">
 <colgroup>
 <col>